Hornady Critical Defense Review: An EDC All-Star

 One of the major issues when using a rifle for home defense is over-penetration.
 In the past, shooters had to rely on soft point bullets to slow down the projectile and prevent punching through their external walls and into the neighbor’s home.

-The Hornady Critical Defense Rifle line of ammo solved this issue by utilizing the FTX bullet technology and mating it with the Interlock ring seen on multiple Hornady hunting rounds.
-This allows the bullet and jacket to remain physically connected during expansion, greatly increasing terminal performance, and aiding in slowing the bullet down when used on a bad guy.
+Hornady solved this issue by utilizing the FTX bullet and mating it with the same InterLock ring featured in many of Hornady's hunting bullets.
+This helps the bullet and jacket remain physically connected during expansion, which promotes more consistent terminal perforamnce.

-Hornady offers two different loads for the 223 Remington Critical Defense ammo, a classic 55-grain FTX and a heavy-hitting 73-grain FTX bullet.
+Hornady offers two different 223 Remington Critical Defense loads: classic 55 grain FTX, and a heavier hitting 73-grain alternative.

 Both rounds will be a great addition to your home defense carbine and are extremely accurate for close and long-range shots.